belalanaskoura/reel-radar/README.md

   real live read to catch drift; see [`src/lib/scene/price-template.ts`](src/lib/scene/price-template.ts).
 - **Title matching** links each cinema's own listings to the right TMDB
-  entry: English search first, Arabic fallback on zero results, disambiguation via a confirmed Egypt theatrical release date when a title collides with another movie of the same name.
-Anything that can't be resolved confidently is left `unmatched`/`ambiguous`, never auto-picked.
+  entry: English search first, Arabic fallback on zero results, then an elCinema/IMDb cross-reference as a last resort for titles neither TMDB search mode finds (elCinema's own transliteration is fuzzy-matched, then its IMDb id resolves the real TMDB entry).
+Disambiguation uses a confirmed Egypt theatrical release date when a title collides with another movie of the same name.
+Anything that still can't be resolved confidently is left `unmatched`/`ambiguous`, never auto-picked.
 - **Polling scales with watchlist size, not user count** — the poll job only re-checks (movie, branch) pairs that at least one user is watching, so cost stays flat as the user base grows.